Annihilation (film): Casting

 The first cast member to join Annihilation was Natalie Portman, who entered negotiations with Paramount in May 2015, under the agreement that production not begin until 2016.
 Once Portman had agreed to play the biologist, the next cast member added was Gina Rodriguez, who entered talks with the studio in November 2015.
 By that point, production was set to begin in early 2016, a decision made to accommodate Portman's schedule, but which also meant that the film would be shot during Rodriguez's break from filming Jane the Virgin.
 Oscar Isaac, who had previously worked with Garland in Ex Machina, joined the cast in March 2016 as the husband of Portman's character.
 By the end of April, Tessa Thompson, Jennifer Jason Leigh, and David Gyasi were also attached to the project.

-In the Southern Reach novels, the Biologist is described as being of Asian descent and the Psychologist is mixed-race and half-Indigenous.
-As Portman and Leigh were cast in those roles, in 2018 the Media Action Network for Asian Americans and the American Indians in Film and Television advocacy groups accused Garland of whitewashing.
-Garland responded by saying that there was "nothing cynical or conspiratorial" about the casting, and that the book in which the characters' races are revealed, Authority, had not been released when Annihilation was written and cast.
+In the Southern Reach novels, the biologist is described as being of Asian descent and the psychologist is mixed-race and half-Indigenous.
+As Portman and Leigh were cast in those roles, in 2018, the Media Action Network for Asian Americans and the American Indians in Film and Television advocacy groups accused Garland of whitewashing.
+Garland responded by saying, "nothing [was] cynical or conspiratorial" about the casting, and that the book in which the characters' races are revealed, Authority, had not been released when Annihilation was written and cast.
 Portman also responded to the controversy, saying that she did not know her character had a specific ethnicity until whitewashing concerns were raised, and that Garland had intentionally not spoken to VanderMeer about the other two Southern Reach novels because he wanted to focus on adapting Annihilation.

 Filming

 Principal photography for the film was underway by April 2016, when actor David Gyasi was added to the cast.
 Lighthouse Pictures Ltd started location filming in late April in South Forest, Windsor Great Park.
 Some test shooting had been done in St. Marks, Florida, but the vegetation in the area turned out to be too dense to give any depth perception on screen.
 On May 9, 2016, cinematographer Rob Hardy began sharing pictures from the set of the film.
 On July 13 and 14, filming took place at Holkham Pines in North Norfolk.
 Shooting was completed that month.

-The visual effect team was made up of many of Garland's collaborators from his previous film, Ex Machina, including VFX supervisor Andrew Whitehurst, lead VFX house Double Negative and Milk VFX, plus special makeup effects by Tristan Versluis.
+The visual-effects team was made up of many of Garland's collaborators from Ex Machina, including VFX supervisor Andrew Whitehurst, main visual-effects company DNEG, and Milk VFX, plus special makeup effects by Tristan Versluis.